This article was published by PASA – Procurement and Supply Australasia.

 $ are not the only metric

-We recognise that measuring value by cost savings is not the only metric, and as such we have dedicated on entire article on metrics and measurements which we will explore in more detail.
+We recognise that measuring value by cost savings is not the only metric, and as such, we have dedicated an entire article to metrics and measurements, which we will explore in more detail.

 1 Hodges Silverstein, S. (2012).
 You better know their names and understand their metrics: Corporate procurement influences the law firm selection.
 Strategies: The Journal of Legal Marketing, V14.
 Retrieved 5 December 2016.